Amyleep97/AmyPearce_T1A1/README.md

 ### Packets

-- It is data that comes together with other data, it then gets sent to a computer network.
+- It's data that comes together with other data, it then gets sent to a computer network.
 Each packet has it's own job to be a part of a message to become a bigger message, this message carries important address information.
 Packets have limits as to how much data can be sent through each packet individually, that is why they come together to become bigger.
 Packets are a huge part of helping data transfer, without packets data can't breakdown and run through more than one path.
 This is essential as data can be in big chunks, the bigger it is the harder the transfer will be.

 ### IP addresses (IPv4 and IPv6)